-As of March 2012 the LPC1788 Developer's Kit comes pre-loaded with a demo application.
-Since there is a transition period, and stock at distributors, there is no guarantee that the demo application is pre-loaded after this date.
-If not, just follow the guidelines for how to download a program to the LPC1788, see section 5.4.
+The LPC4088 Developer's Kit comes pre-loaded with a demo application.
+If the demo application is missing or over-written by another application, follow the guidelines for how to download a program to the LPC4088, see section 5.4.
 The source code and pre-compiled hex-file is available on the support site.

-The demo application demonstrates some features of the LPC1788 Developer's Kit:
+The demo application demonstrates some features of the LPC4088 Developer's Kit:

-- The accelerometer and memory mapped register; the row of LEDs (LED16 to LED1) are controlled by tilting the board. - Buttons and PCA9532 port expander; there is a running-light pattern on the 8 LEDs controlled by the I2C port expander.
-By pressing the push-buttons (also on the I2C port expander) the pattern can be changed. - Joystick and GPIO; the 5-key joystick can also control the running-lights pattern.
+- The accelerometer and memory mapped register; the row of LEDs (LED16 to LED1) are controlled by tilting the board. - Buttons and PCA9532 port expander; there is a running-light pattern on the 8 LEDs controlled by the l2C port expander.
+By pressing the push-buttons (also on the l2C port expander) the pattern can be changed. - Joystick and GPIO; the 5-key joystick can also control the running-lights pattern.
 UP-key increases the speed, CENTER-key returns it to normal and DOWN-key decreases the speed.
 LEFT-key changes to the previous pattern for the running lights and RIGHT-key changes to the next pattern. - Speaker and DAC; the melody played at startup demonstrates the use of DAC and DMA to output a sinus wave at different frequencies. - UART and USB-to-UART bridge; a message is printed on the UART.
 It will look like this:

-LCD controller; the program will detect if a display (one of Embedded Artists' LCD boards) is connected on the LCD Expansion Connector and display an image on it, like below.
+• LCD controller; the program will detect if a display (one of Embedded Artists' LCD boards) is connected on the LCD Expansion Connector and display an image on it, like below.